Royal Doulton: Figurines, Character Jugs, Marks & Value Guide

 Royal Doulton Character Jugs

-Character jugs are drinking vessels modeled as the head and shoulders of a character, with the handle formed by a secondary element related to the character (a pipe, an arm, a serpent, etc.).
-Royal Doulton character jugs carry D numbers (for ‘Design’) and were first introduced by Charles Noke in 1934 with ‘Old Charley,’ a jovial old coachman.
-The series proved immensely popular and eventually encompassed hundreds of different characters.
+Character jugs are drinking vessels modeled as the head and shoulders of a character, with the handle formed by a secondary element related to the character.
+Royal Doulton character jugs carry D numbers and were first introduced by Charles Noke in 1934 with ‘Old Charley.’
+The same character was often produced in multiple sizes: Large (approximately 7 inches), Small (approximately 4 inches), Miniature (approximately 2.5 inches), and occasionally Tiny (approximately 1.5 inches).

 Royal Doulton Toby Mugs